 This is not ideal, as this “spills over” into fat cells and becomes non-essential mass that we will have to carry with us on race day.
 In the days before your race, eat at a moderate level with a high emphasis on carbohydrates in terms of percentage of overall caloric intake.
 This will ensure you get as much as you need without spilling over into fat production!
 This way the “fuel” you take on pre-race will propel you to your goals on race day!

 Hopefully this clears up some of the carbohydrate confusion out there.
 Stick with what has worked for you in your build up to the race.
 Eat foods that you know you tolerate well and leave you feeling energetic and satisfied.
 Be careful about trying something new.
-Trust your training and what you have done during the last 12 weeks and most of all have fun out there running on the beautiful streets of our nation's capital!
+Trust your training and enjoy yourself!

 Comments will be approved before showing up.